-The village of Arlesheim (Canton of Basel-Landschaft) is best known for the English Garden of 1785, the Ermitage and the cathedral, built in 1681.
+The village of Arlesheim (Canton of Basel-Landschaft) is best known for the English Garden of 1785, the Ermitage and the cathedral.

-Arlesheim became the administrative regional centre of the Allied Forces after the defeat of Napoleon.
-Conrad von Andlau (1766-1839) became the Governor of the territory by appointment of the Allies on 15 January 1814 (to govern the French departments of Doubs, Jura, Vosges, Haute-Saône, the county of Montbéliard and the prince-bishopric of Basel).
+Arlesheim became the Allied Forces’ seat in Switzerland after Napoleon’s defeat.
+Conrad von Andlau (1766-1839) became the territory’s Governor by appointment of the Allies on 15 January 1814 (to govern the French departments of Doubs, Jura, Vosges, Haute-Saône, the county of Montbéliard and the prince-bishopric of Basel).

-Arlesheim was a village of European political importance.
-However, decisions were made in Vienna, Paris, London, Berlin and Moscow, the capitals of the victors.
+Arlesheim became a village of European political importance.
+However, decisions were made in Vienna, London, Berlin and Moscow, the capitals of the victorious powers.